Chaitalykundu/Core-Subject/PostgreSQL/02-Create-a-Database.md

 &nbsp;

-# To go to the database
+# Go to particular database

 To go to the database in SQL shell, we use `\c database_name`